samiam2013/GoMVClean/README.md

 That's one small Go Lang Library for a man on this big blue marble, one giant

 func leap(*manKind){manKind.stepSize(" YUGE - ish. ")}

+Look Mom I got a good grade!
+Karla Dec 26 1963 - Nov 2 2002

+Look Dad I still don't have a job!
+Glenn Myres Nov 2 1965 - Dec 17 2008

+I was put on the back of your tombstone, now you're right above my epitaph! lol

+seriously though, the money you left is all gone because I got a business idea but I didn't inherit much motivation, so here I am begging, https://paypal.me/GoMVClean Please don't give me any money if you don't have money, and please don't shame me for not getting a job programming; I'm not and never will be a sell-out.